j-moreno-c-r/Rust-Seminar/README.md

 * 4 => Database,  In this week i implement a basic way to armazenate this peers in json file, with a status of what i alredy fo with this json and if it still alives or i alredy try a connection to him... ✅

-* 5 => Multhread ❗✅ => working but dont send messages, soo it will be closed by timeout
+* 5 => Multhread ✅ => In this week using tokio i implement a multhread connection with a comand in my rpc called "crawl" and with that i can connect with some of my list of peers implementede previously on my database

 * 6 => Log system ❗✅ => working but can be better maybe remove emojis, and needs to have the feedback of handshake of the multthread connections.